dominic-espo/Savefile-Saver/README.md

 # Savefile Saver

 I created this project as a solution to a simple, but annoying problem: Backing up my game savefiles.
 I wanted to be able to copy all of my saved data from a game, into a folder, where I could then put it onto a USB as a backup.
-It's certainly possible to do manually, but it becomes tedious after a while.
+It's certainly possible to do manually, but all of that becomes tedious after a while.
 So, Savefile Saver was born.

 ### Requirements

 * Windows 7 =<

-*It may be possible to use Windows versions lower than this, but versions lower than 7 have not been tested, and may have bugs.*
+*It may be possible to use Windows versions lower than this, but versions lower than 7 have not been tested, and may have critical bugs that cause data loss.*

 ### Installation